annotation/stam/README.md

 The following overriding constraints apply only for compatibility with RDF:

 *  The public identifier *MUST* be an [IRI](https://datatracker.ietf.org/doc/html/rfc3987) identifying a property.
+*  Each public identifier *MUST* be globally unique.

 ### Enum: DataValue